 LumaFusion is without a doubt the first (and currently only) professional video editing app to come to the iPhone and iPad, and as a result it generated a huge amount of buzz upon its release in late December 2016.
 It supports multi-track editing, audio mixing, video key-framing and much more; truly an impressive offering and without a doubt the best new app released in 2016.

-At $30 USD, it is great value for money, but definitely on the higher end of iOS app prices, and as a result it has many people asking: do I really need LumaFusion over iMovie: Apple’s free mobile editing app available on iPhone & iPad?
+At just $20 USD (currently 50% off! - get it now before price increases), it is great value for money, but definitely on the higher end of iOS app prices, and as a result it has many people asking: do I really need LumaFusion over iMovie: Apple’s free mobile editing app available on iPhone & iPad?

 This is a tricky question, because on the one hand it is entirely subjective as both apps can produce stunning content in 4k, and both have their strengths and weaknesses.
 Personally, I still use both!
 LumaFusion is incredibly powerful and my go to app for serious projects, but iMovie wins when it comes to ease of use and simplicity of interface (which it achieves by doing a lot less than LumaFusion, but in many cases, doing it more elegantly).

 Having created in-depth training series for both LumaFusion & iMovie I feel the best way to help answer the LumaFusion VS iMovie question is to simply lay out a feature comparison, as it really comes down to what functionality you require.

 Let’s start with why you would want LumaFusion over iMovie.